Infinitesimal gluing equations and the adjoint hyperbolic Reidemeister torsion: Introduction

-The cohomological meaning of the gluing equations is then established by the following theorem. \begin{theorem} At a generic hyperbolic structure on $M$, with all ends incomplete, the acyclic complex \eqref{intro:Choi-seq} embeds as a subcomplex of \eqref{intro:cohomology-four}. \end{theorem} The above theorem is stated in more detail as Theorem~\ref{commutative-diagram-theorem} below; cf. also Theorem~4.3.1 in \cite{rs-phd}.
+The cohomological meaning of the gluing equations is then established by the following theorem. \begin{theorem} At a generic hyperbolic structure on $M$, with all ends incomplete, the acyclic complex $\eqref{intro:Choi-seq}$ embeds as a subcomplex of $\eqref{intro:cohomology-four}$. \end{theorem} The above theorem is stated in more detail as Theorem~\ref{commutative-diagram-theorem} below; cf. also Theorem~4.3.1 in \cite{rs-phd}.

-Observe that the leftmost map~$Dy$ of the exact sequence~\eqref{intro:Choi-seq} depends on the chosen multicurve~$\theta$.
-Given another multicurve~$\falka{\theta}$ with log-parameter map~$\falka{u}$, the infinitesimal effect of the change of curves is described by the derivative~$D(\falka{u}\circ y)\colon TU\to\CC^k$, which can be interpreted cohomologically as follows. \begin{theorem} The unique map $c$ which makes the diagram
+Recall that the leftmost map~$Dy$ of the exact sequence~\eqref{intro:Choi-seq} depends on the chosen multicurve~$\theta$.
+This is because $y$ was defined as a local analytic inverse of the map~$u=u_\theta$, the log-parameter along $\theta$.
+At the level of cohomology, this dependence is expressed by the following theorem. \begin{theorem} The unique map $c$ which makes the diagram

-commutative is given by $c(x)=x\smile[\falka{\theta}]^*$, where $[\falka{\theta}]^*\in H^1(\partial_\infty M;\ZZ)$ is the Poincar\'e dual of the homology class of $\falka{\theta}$. \end{theorem} In the diagram \eqref{intro:cup-diagram}, the horizontal maps on the left side are the embeddings (in fact, isomorphisms) given by Theorem~\ref{intro:embedding} and $\partial_\infty M$ denotes the toroidal boundary at infinity of $M$.
-We refer to Theorem~\ref{log-parameters-cups} below for a precise statement and to \cite{rs-phd} for an extended discussion.
+commutative is given by $c(x)=x\smile[\theta]^*$, where $[\theta]^*\in H^1(\partial_\infty M;\ZZ)$ is the Poincar\'e dual of the homology class of $\theta$. \end{theorem} In the diagram~\eqref{intro:cup-diagram}, the horizontal maps on the left side are the embeddings (in fact, isomorphisms) given by Theorem~\ref{intro:embedding} and $\partial_\infty M$ denotes the toroidal boundary at infinity of $M$.
+The vertical isomorphism on the left is the trivial one, induced by the embedding~$U\subset\CC^k$.
+We refer to Theorem~\ref{log-parameters-cups} below for a precise statement and to \cite[Section~4.4]{rs-phd} for an extended discussion.